Felipe Barrientos (footballer)

-Felipe Andrés Barrientos Mena (born 6 March 1997) is a Chilean professional footballer who plays as a forward for Chilean Primera División side Rangers de Talca.
+Felipe Andrés Barrientos Mena (born 6 March 1997) is a Chilean professional footballer who plays as a forward for Tercera B club Municipal Paillaco.

 Club career

 A product of Universidad Católica youth system, on second half 2015 Barrientos moved to Mexico at the age of 18 and joined Celaya in the Ascenso MX, being loaned to Irapuato in the Liga Premier.
 In 2017, he returned to Chile to join Palestino.
 After his steps for Palestino, Huachipato, Deportes La Serena and Curicó Unido, he joined Coquimbo Unido for the 2022 season.

 In second half 2023, Barrientos signed with Deportes Puerto Montt in the Chilean second level.
 The next year, he joined Cobresal in the top level.
 In 2025, he joined Rangers de Talca.

 International career

 During 2016, Barrientos was frequently called up to Chile U20.
 Prior to this, he was a sparring player of Chile senior team while preparing 2015 Copa América.